 Routine (non-urgent) appointments

-Routine appointments can be booked with reception by phone, in person or online if you are registered with PATIENT ACCESS
+Routine appointments can be booked with reception by phone or online if you are registered with PATIENT ACCESS

 Same day appointments

-If your problem is urgent and you need to see or speak to a doctor the same day, your details will be taken by the receptionist and added to our telephone triage list.
-A nurse or doctor will then call you back to discuss your medical needs and arrange a suitable appointment.
-The appointment offered may be at Parkside, Oxford Road or Foxcroft.
+If your problem is urgent and you need to see or speak to a clinician the same day, your details will be taken by the receptionist and added to our Same Day Service list.
+A health care professional will then call you back to discuss your medical needs and arrange a suitable appointment.
 It is important that you keep your phone with you and switched on and that you tell us if you can only take calls at specific times.

-The triage system is ONLY for same day requests.
-If you use triage for a non-urgent problem the doctor or nurse will offer you the same choice of routine appointments as the receptionist.
+The Same Day Service is ONLY for same day requests.
+If you use this for a non-urgent problem the clinician will offer you the same choice of routine appointments as the receptionist.